A Twitter spat blew up into a full blown controversy.

 So what happened next?

 The filmmaker later apologised, retracting some of his previous statement: "I don't support Diara's DM.
 Racism is not acceptable in any context.
 I respect @DarkSkyLady and @ValerieComplex's work but not bullying.
-My mother committed suicide after a length period of being bullied, which I didn't know about until it was too late.
+My mother committed suicide after a lengthy period of being bullied, which I didn't know about until it was too late.
 To see others doing the same is incredibly painful and unnecessary."

 DarkSkyLady has not responded to the apology, while Complex has rejected it, calling it a non-apology.
 All tweets regarding the controversy have been deleted from the Guns Akimbo Twitter account, and Howden has deleted his own Twitter.